hyphacoop/streamplace/js/docs/src/content/docs/video-metadata/signing.md

 7. **Segmentation**: The incoming live stream is segmented into one-second MP4 chunks.
 8. **Manifest Creation and Signing**: For each segment, the node creates a C2PA manifest using the user's metadata configuration.
-It then fetches (or creates if it doesn’t exist for the private key) a self-signed x.509 certificate, uses it to sign the manifest, and embeds the signed manifest directly into the MP4 segment.
+It then uses the streamer's private key to sign the manifest, and embeds the signed manifest directly into the MP4 segment.
 9. **Signed Segments**: The output is a continuous stream of MP4 segments, each cryptographically signed and containing its own C2PA manifest.